 109. Special Problems.
 First or second term, or throughout the year.
 Credit one or two hours a term.
 Open primarily to seniors who are qualified for research.
-Registration by appointment.
 Time to be arranged.
 Poultry Husbandry Building.
 Members of the departmental staff.

 An investigation of a problem in poultry husbandry, to be presented as a written thesis.